DTA

 Overview

-The Juvenile District Court Division handles the prosecution of individuals who are under the age of 18 who have been charged with committing a petty offense, misdemeanor or felony offense.
-Juveniles receiving traffic offenses are heard in County Court.
-If a juvenile has committed a violent offense and is at least 14 years of age, the child may be charged as an adult.
-The division also oversees a juvenile diversion program that works with many first time offenses.
-The diversion program utilizes education, community, and family services to divert the juvenile from the criminal justice system.
+The Juvenile District Court Division deals with cases involving individuals under 18 years old who are accused of committing minor offenses, misdemeanors, or felonies.
+Traffic offenses for juveniles are handled in County Court.
+If a juvenile has committed a violent offense and is at least 14 years old, they may be charged as an adult.
+This division also manages a juvenile diversion program that assists many first-time offenders.
+The diversion program uses education, community, and family services to redirect juveniles away from the criminal justice system.

 FAQs